iamanintrovert/iamanintrovert.github.io/_posts/notes/2019-11-19-Running-Spectre-Simulation-from-python.md

 * some OCEAN function requires arguments like `'spectre`, `'dcOp` with apostrophe in the front.
 Those has to be supplied as `skillbridge.client.translator.Symbol` class like `Symbol('dcOp')`.
 * `t` also has to be `Symbol('t')` type.
 * looks like skillbridge cannot process datatype returned by `select_result()`.
 But the function evalues fine.
 Since the returned data is not needed anyway, `select_result()` is placed in a `try` block so that python script does not run into error.
+* if you have your own skillfunctions registered make sure that those files are loaded in Virtuoso using `load()` before using those functions.